 All American Pub is in south Charlotte, which means it's young, aggressive, and fun.
 If you want a place to legitimately enjoy watching with a crew of people you just met, this is where you need to be.

 This place is absolutely packed for Panthers games, and the crowd tends to stay for the later games as well.
 Want to watch a ton of games you barely care about with people you barely know?
 Come here and you'll enjoy it.

 If you plan on watching a Panthers game here, you'll need to get there early to make sure you get a table (like 11 a.m. for a 1 p.m. kickoff).

-All American is right next to a light rail spot, which makes it a good destination if you think you might not be able to drive when you leave.
+All American is right next to a light rail spot, which makes it a good destination if you don't want to worry about driving home.